bimrocket/bimrocket/README.md

 - Shadow casting.
 - Vertex, egde and face snapping in the drawing, measurement and transformation tools.
 - Scripting tool (using javascript language).
+- Reporting tool to check conditions on model objects.
-- Object controllers (programs that change the object state)
+- Object controllers (a Controller is a program that changes the state of an object when a certain event occurs).
 - Direct loading of IFC files from local disk or the web server.
-Support for multiple IFC schemas (IFC2x3, IFC4, ...).
+Support for multiple IFC schemas (IFC2X3, IFC4, ...).
 - IFC Inventory tool to explore the types, classifications, groups and layers of the model.
 - IFC Layout tool to view the building layout easily.
+- Search tool to find model properties by name or value.
+- Histogram tool to visualize the distribution of values ​​for a given property.
 - Load/Export models in BRF format (JSON BimRocket format).
 - Load/Export models in STL, GLB, Wavefront OBJ and Collada formats.
 - Integrated with external services (some of them provided by bimrocket-server)